ericfell/rfbzero/README.md

 If you use RFBzero in your work, please cite our paper

-> Fell, E. M., Fell, J. A. & Aziz, M. J. (2024).
+> Fell, E. M., Fell, J. A., & Aziz, M. J. (2024).
 RFBzero: A Python package for zero-dimensional simulation of redox flow battery cycling. _Journal of Open Source Software_, **9**, 6537.

 You can use the BibTeX